aghnguyen/aghnguyen.github.io/research.md

 _**Recently Published Papers**_

 **Nguyen, A.**, & Fox Tree, J.E.
+(To Appear).
+How Authority Affects Social Evaluations of Negotiation Words.

+**Nguyen, A.**, & Fox Tree, J.E.
 (2025).
 Pragmatic uses of _I don't know_ , hedges, and boosters in talk and text. _Dialogue and Discourse_.